redhat-iot/iot-dev/README.md

 # Setting up Clound Native Edge systems with the IoTCLI

 The user can choose which tools they want to use in order to either digest, display or process the IoT data.
 Eventually the user will be allowed to create custom data pipelines to connect the tools.
-Currently the following tools will be supported
+Currently the following tools/commands are supported

 ## Getting Started

 Download the latest Release from the [release page](https://github.com/redhat-iot/iot-dev/releases)

-Move the Executable `IoTCLI` into your `$PATH`
+Move the Binary `IoTCLI` into your `$PATH`

-Run `IoTCLI` login to authenticate with your openshift cluster
+Run `IoTCLI login` to authenticate with your Openshift cluster

 # Main Components Overview